 Title/s: Director of Women's Chorus; Program Adviser, Major in Music with a Concentration in Sacred Music

 Office #: Mundelein 177

 Dr. Budziak has served on the faculties of North Central College, Concordia University, St. Xavier University, and the Catholic Theological Union.
 Her area of research interest involves application of qualitative research techniques to choral rehearsal and other community music settings.
-She currently serves as Editor for Music Formation Resources at GIA Publications is an assistant conductor for the Chicago Symphony Chorus.
+She currently serves as an assistant conductor for the Chicago Symphony Chorus.

 D.M.A. in Choral Conducting, Northwestern University